MatthewOwens/Fall_Of_Ferald/README.md

 * Dialogue Boxes
 * Units
 * Super Basic AI
+* Create a 2D camera so that level sizes aren't restricted to the size of the window

 ## TODO
-* Create a 2D camera so that level sizes aren't restricted to the size of the window
 * Make some sprites that don't look awful
 * Implement dialog trees
 * Rework invewntory system
-* Display unit information using tooltips when right clicked.